dstlry/dstlr/README.md

 ## Data Cleaning Queries

+The following queries can be run against the knowledge graph in neo4j to discover sub-graphs of interest.

 ### Supporting Information

 This query finds sub-graphs where the value extracted from the document matches the ground-truth from Wikidata.